-Standard 1 Reinstatement is applied consistently and in accordance with policy provisions.
+Reinstatement is applied consistently and in accordance with policy provisions.

+Apply to: All life products

+Priority: Essential

+Documents to be Reviewed

-\\\\\ Applicable statutes, rules and regulations (Note: Reference applicable Compact uniform standards for products approved by the Compact)
+able statutes, rules and regulations (Note: Reference applicable Compact uniform standards for as approved by the Compact)

-\\\\\ Notice of reinstatement
+Notice of reinstatement

+Others Reviewe ed

+NAIC Model I References

+Review Proced lures and Criteria

 Determine that notices were sent out in a timely manner.

-Verify that reinstatement provisions were applied consistently and in a non-discriminatory manner.
+Verify that rein statement provisions were applied consistently and in a non-discriminatory manner.

 Reinstatements should be applied per policy provisions.